 As The Verge reports, both companies will continue to operate, Anchor as the producer of an app that allows anyone to create an app, and Gimlet as a creator of content; but the big question surrounding the investments is: how will they be part of an integrated strategy to turn Spotify into the go-to podcast destination?

-Podcasts already generate substantial revenue for Spotify – bringing in an estimated $659 million by 2020.
+Podcasts already generate substantial revenue in the US – bringing in an estimated $659 million by 2020.

 The next steps are centred on the single biggest obstacle in the podcast sector – discovery.

 Helping listeners find the podcasts they want is crucial, Spotify believes.
 As The Verge points out, there is no equivalent algorithm for podcasts as those used by the likes of Netflix for video.

 Spotify has succeeded with music recommendations and now intends to do the same for podcasts.

 “The music that we feed to you through our discovery engine through our machine learning is pretty darn good,” said Courtney Holt, Spotify’s head of studio and video, said.

 “Well, guess what?
 That team is now working on podcasts.”

 Spotify has made the same emphasis on other occasions, describing the efforts as “improved user experience”.